ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 ### Mutating Methods

-Methods that modify the properties of a struct need the `mutating` keyword.
+Methods that modify the properties of a struct needs the `mutating` keyword.

 {%- highlight swift -%}
 struct User {